 About Four Corners Community Bank - TheBankForMe

 Four Corners Community Bank was established in 2000 by President and CEO, Sheila Mathews, Board Chairman, Frank Macaluso, Vice Chairman, Greg Anesi, Board Secretary, Felix Briones, and Board Member, Ed Armstrong.
-The strong leadership team built and grew three locations in the company’s first five years.
+The strong leadership team built and grew three locations in the bank's first five years.
 In 2006, the bank expanded outside of Farmington into Aztec.
 To connect the Four Corners region, the bank crossed the border into Colorado in 2007 and opened its fifth location in downtown Cortez, serving Montezuma County.
 In 2013, FCCB acquired Citizens State Bank of Cortez.
 In 2016, the Durango location opened widening the bank's reach into La Plata County.

 Each location is a full-service operation offering both business and consumer checking and saving accounts, auto loans, commercial and construction real estate loans, working lines of credit, and merchant services along with a robust cash management platform and online banking.